tekknolagi/tekknolagi.github.com/_posts/2025-08-10-compiling-a-lisp-12.md

 * allocate code
 * capture outside environment

-To handle the lifting, we have to reason about all three.
+To handle the closure conversion, we have to reason about all three.

 First, the lambda binds its parameters as new names.
 In fact, those are the *only* bound variables in a lambda.
 Consider: